Why New Relic

 Getting real-time data, every minute of every day

-An architect on Costello’s team heard about the New Relic Digital Intelligence Platform and decided to test it on the Ryanair mobile website.
+An architect on Costello’s team heard about the New Relic platform and decided to test it on the Ryanair mobile website.
 New Relic passed the test with flying colours and Ryanair quickly deployed it on the main website as well.
 It soon became the single source of performance data for not only Costello’s team, but across IT and the business.

 Visualising the metric everyone wants to know

 What is everyone watching when they look at the New Relic dashboards?
 The top metric across the company is the number of seats or segments sold.
 ‘Everyone watches that number, from the commercial yields team to the C suite’, says Costello.
 ‘They’re watching it day in and day out on their mobile phones and one executive has it on his wall.’